The U.S. foreign aid freeze has put millions of lives at risk. You can help.

 ✅ Be willing to report results and impact to funders

-✅ Be approved to receive funding by our Investment Committee
+✅ Be recommended to receive funding by our Grants Investment Committee

-The Foreign Aid Bridge Fund Investment Committee consists of experts in the fields of evidence-based philanthropy, impact investing, global health and development, innovation, and sustainability.
-The Investment Committee will make all funding decisions.
+The Foreign Aid Bridge Fund Grants Investment Committee consists of experts in the fields of evidence-based philanthropy, impact investing, global health and development, innovation, and sustainability.
+The Investment Committee will recommend all funding decisions.

 Executive in Residence at the Nicholas Institute for Energy, Environment and Sustainability at Duke University & former CEO, Global Innovation Fund